-Federal Financial Aid Warning and Denial
+Federal Financial Aid Probation and Denial

-Students who fail to pass 75% of summer, fall and spring enrolled credits will be evaluated by the Office of Financial Aid for further federal aid eligibility and notified when that eligibility status changes.
+Students who fail to meet any of the above requirements are notified by the Office of Financial Aid regarding their federal-aid eligibility status.
 The notification will outline the appeal process for students with extenuating circumstances.

-There are three kinds of federal-aid eligibility status:
+There are four kinds of federal-aid eligibility status:

-- 1. Federal-aid regular status applies to students who complete 75% of enrolled credits and are within the 12 semester limit. - 2.
-Federal-aid warning applies to students who have failed the 75% completion rule and/or who have exceeded the 12-semester limit, but were approved for an extension.
+- Federal-aid regular status applies to students who complete 67% of their MSU assessed credits, are within the 150% maximum credit limit and have the minimum required GPA. - Federal-aid warning applies to students who have failed the 67% completion rule and/or who have fallen below the minimum cumulative GPA in the semester.
+This is a one-semester grace period.
 Students are eligible for federal aid while in this status. - 3.
-Federal-aid denial applies to students who have failed the 75% completion rule for two consecutive measurement periods and/or exceeded the 12-semester limit and were not approved for an extension.
+Federal-aid denial applies to students who have failed the 67% completion rule for two consecutive measurement periods, have failed to regain the minimum cumulative GPA standards after one semester of probation, and/or have exceeded the 150% maximum credit limit.
+In all cases, the denial will apply unless the student submits a successful appeal or regains good standing by fulfilling the requirements. - Federal-aid probation applies when a student has submitted a successful appeal, for the duration of the approved appeal

-A student who fails the 75% completion standard test for the first time will be placed on federal-aid warning for the next measurement period.
-A student already on federal-aid warning who fails the 75% completion standard for a second time will be placed on federal-aid denial.
-A student who is on federal-aid denial who passes 75% of fall and spring enrolled credits will be placed on federal-aid warning.
-A student who is on federal-aid warning who passes the 75% completion requirement will be restored to federal-aid regular status.
+A student who fails the 67% completion standard for the first time will be placed on federal-aid warning for the next measurement period.
+A student already on federal-aid warning who fails the 67% completion standard for a second time will be placed on federal-aid denial.
+Students who are on federal-aid denial or who are on federal-aid warning who pass the 67% completion requirement will be restored to federal-aid regular status if they have not failed another Satisfactory Academic Progress requirement.

-Students who are unable to complete a baccalaureate degree in 12 semesters of full-time enrollment (or the part-time enrollment equivalent) are ineligible for federal financial aid beginning with the 13th semester and are placed on federal-aid denial.
-A reminder about the 12-semester federal-aid limit, as well as details regarding extension requests, will be sent to students in their 11th semester of enrollment.
-A student granted an extension would be placed on federal-aid warning.
+Students who are unable to complete a bachelor's degree within 150% of the required credits for the degree are ineligible for federal financial aid and are placed on federal-aid denial beginning with the semester following the one in which they enrolled in their last credit.
+A reminder regarding the credit maximum and extension requests will be sent to students at least one semester before they attempt their final allowed credit.
+A student granted an extension will be placed on federal-aid probation.